Jessie MacLachlan: Career

+In October 2024, it was announced there would be a tribute to MacLachlan at the Royal National Mòd in November 2024.

 Personal life

-Jessie MacLachlan married her accompanist, fellow musician Robert Buchanan, in 1887.
+Jessie MacLachlan married her accompanist, Robert Buchanan, in 1887.
 They had a son.
-She died in Glasgow in 1916, aged 49 years, shortly after making a "hazardous journey" from France during World War I. Her grave is in Cathcart Cemetery.
+She died in Glasgow in 1916 at the age of 49, shortly after making a "hazardous journey" from France during World War I. Her grave is located in Cathcart Cemetery.